5G in Australia

 What happens to 3G and 4G?

-It was only once 5G networks began rolling out worldwide that many mobile phone manufacturers began introducing 5G capable phones and devices, and most phones currently on the market still only support 3G and 4G only.
-While this will change as time goes on and as 5G becomes more widely available, 3G and 4G won’t be disappearing anytime soon.
-As with 2G, the 3G networks will be eventually be shut down, but so far only Telstra has announced the planned shutdown of their 3G network, currently set for mid-2024.
+It was only once 5G networks began rolling out worldwide that many mobile phone manufacturers began introducing 5G capable phones and devices.
+While this will change as time goes on and as 5G becomes more widely available, 4G won’t be disappearing anytime soon.
+As with 2G, the 3G networks will be shut down, with Optus and Telstra has announcing the planned shutdown of their 3G network, currently set for late-2024.
 4G will be around for much longer, and as the network operators focus on rolling 5G out in major centres first, the 4G network in remote areas might even be upgraded giving better overall coverage.
 5G phones and devices will be compatible with 4G, so whenever 5G is not available, the phones and devices will seamlessly switch to using the 4G network.

 1 https://www.who.int/peh-emf/about/WhatisEMF/en/index1.html